Where to Add Habitat

 Add habitat where it’s tough to mow or grow lawn.
 Ditches, corners, slopes, wet spots, and shady, rooty places under trees are prime areas for habitat.
 Plant native plants that will thrive in those conditions instead of amending and fertilizing soil to grow non-native grass mixes.

-Under Trees: Native trees (oaks, maples, birches, etc.) support an incredible diversity of insects, which in turn are protein and fat-rich morsels for birds and other animals further up the food-chain.
+Native trees (oaks, maples, birches, etc.) support an incredible diversity of insects, which in turn are protein and fat-rich morsels for birds and other animals further up the food-chain.

 Leave fallen leaves where possible.
 To complete their life cycles, many insects spend a winter nestled in fallen leaves, soil, or plant debris.
 Raking and mowing underneath shrubs and trees disrupts this cycle.